ScazLab/gesture_recognition/README.md

 Example of predicting using the trained pipeline:
     `rosservice call /gesture_recognition/action_provider '{action: "predict", object_id: 19, class_label: 1}'`
     Once the pipeline has been trained, you can use `predict` to record a gesture just like with the `record` action and then use the trained pipeline to print the predicted class label of the gesture.
-The expected class label can also be given, so the sample will be added to the training data if the predicted class label matches the expected class label.
-Set the class label to -1 if this is not desired.
+When `predict_and_add` is true, the gesture recording will also be added to the current trainingData, and, if `filename` is specified, the updated training dataset will be saved to `filename`.

 Eventually, the `publishGestures()` function should be able to continuously watch for gestures and publish to `gesture_recognition/result` if it has found a gesture and its predicted class label.